docapostiotalliance/kafka-etl/README.md

 # Kafka ETL

-This project aims to facilitate the copying of kafka records from one topic to another while transforming them beforehand.
+This project aims to facilitate the copying of kafka records from one topic to another (or something else) while transforming them beforehand.

 ## Configuration description